prashant-fintech/qfinbox/docs/index.rst

 Welcome to qfinbox documentation!
 ====================================

-**qfinbox** is a Python library for quantitative finance, offering tools for risk management, portfolio optimization, and financial modeling.
-It enables easy simulation of market scenarios and investment strategy optimization, enhancing financial analysis and decision-making.
+**qfinbox** is a Python library for quantitative finance that is currently in early development.
+The library aims to provide tools for risk management, portfolio optimization, and financial modeling.

 .. toctree::
    :maxdepth: 2